 Andrei Zvyagintsev, 2017

-What a pleasure it was to see Andrei Tarkovsky’s Stalker on the big Civic screen again – absolutely terrific!
-I saw the film when it screened here in 1981 – an indelible memory.
-To be honest, I went into the screening with some trepidation, knowing from experience how unkind time can be to favourite films from decades ago.
-Thankfully it was a pleasant surprise to discover that the film hasn’t really dated.
-The clunkiness was always there (Tarkovsky was no action director, it has to be said), but the philosophic enquiry is as relevant today at it was 35-years ago … perhaps more so.
+What a pleasure it was to see Andrei Tarkovsky’s Stalker on the big Civic screen again – fabulous!
+I saw the film when it screened at the NZIFF in 1981, and it left an indelible memory.
+To be honest, I went into this year's screening with some trepidation, knowing from experience how unkind time can be to favourite films from decades ago.
+Thankfully, the film hasn’t really dated, all things considered.
+The clunkiness was always there (Tarkovsky was no action director, it has to be said), but the philosophical inquiry is as relevant at it was 35-years ago, maybe more so, and the cinematic qualities are undiminished.
 I also discovered that it’s more overtly Christian than I remembered, despite knowing that it has always had a thumping big Christian heart.
-This restoration impressed on all levels: it looked and sounded better than ever, and even the subtitling has been improved!
-It was heartening to hear that the second screening was a sell out, so go Andrei!
+This restoration impressed on all levels.
+It looked and sounded better than ever, and even the subtitles are better!

-There are a few moments in Andrei Zvyagintsev’s LOVELESS that recall Stalker, and I was also reminded of Nuri Bilge Ceylan and Krzysztof Kieślowski (Tarkovsky devotees), but such resonances were fleeting.
-It’s too early to judge whether Loveless is in the same league as the best work of such filmmakers, but I can say that it was an extremely satisfying and at times devastating experience.
-It was the only film I saw in this festival that made me choke – twice!
+There are a few moments in Andrei Zvyagintsev’s Loveless that recall Stalker, along with the work of Nuri Bilge Ceylan and Krzysztof Kieślowski (Tarkovsky devotees), but these resonances were fleeting.
+It’s too early to judge whether Loveless is in the same league as the best work of such filmmakers, but it was a satisfying and at times devastating experience.
+It's the only film in this festival that made me choke, twice!
 The first was when 12-year-old Alyosha (Mayvey Novikov), the son of a bitterly feuding divorced couple, is revealed behind a bathroom door silently overcome by anguished despair.
 The emotion caught me by surprise – heart-breaking!
 The next was near the end of the film when a father manhandles his infant son into a cot.
-There wasn’t much in it, but I found the callousness palpable and shocking.
+It wasn't overtly violent but the callousness was palpable and shocking.

 From a simple scenario centred on the search for a missing child, Zvyagintsev and his regular writing partner, Oleg Negin, have fashioned an allegory about indifference of near-apocalyptic proportions.
 Loveless is a very beautifully realised piece of cinematic poetry, tightly controlled, precisely structured, and exquisitely graceful.
 Despite the bleakness of the subject matter, it’s gorgeous to watch – and listen to: the music is exceptional!
 Composer Evgeni Galperin delivered brilliant work, one of the rare times when I’ve listened to the closing credits music all the way to the end with eyes shut.
 The sound design has a stark beauty, but it’s the music that clearly emphasises and articulates the implicit anger at the heart of the film.
 The fine cinematography by Zvyagintsev’s regular DP, Mikhail Krichman, is equally superb.
 The high level of craft across the entire production functions as an effective counterweight to the bleak portrait the film offers of contemporary Russia, as if the creative qualities of the filmmaking express optimistic faith in human endeavour that is absent in the spiritual despair depicted in this appropriately titled film.